ying531/cfsensitivity_paper/README.md

 This repository contains the code to reproduce the numerical results in our paper - Sensitivity Analysis of Individual Treatment Effects: A Robust Conformal Inference Approach.

+The following R packages are required to be installed: [grf](https://grf-labs.github.io/grf/), [tidyverse](https://www.tidyverse.org/).

 ## Folders